 If the terms of our relationship as set forth in this Agreement are satisfactory, kindly sign the enclosed copy of this Agreement and return them to Blue.

-sign the enclosed copy of this Agreement and return them to blue.

-Vom the de voure

 Very truly yours,

-DI I

 Blue Inc.

-D) ( 10;

 BY: [Signed]

 Accepted and Agreed to:

 Red Corp.

 By: Swallow [Signed]

 Date: April 25, 2011